 Informatización: Propició la correcta informatización del sistema judicial (1993)y de la Corte Suprema (2003), con el fin de utilizarla como tablero de control para seguir lel funcionamiento y productividad de los juzgados.

-The Forum for Studies on the Administration of Justice (FORES) is an NGO founded in 1976, focused on justice and judicial reform in Argentina.
-It was spearheaded by a group of young lawyers at the time, yet remained open to all citizens under the conviction that justice is a concern for everyone.
-It was the first institution of its kind in Latin America and one of the first in the world.
+The Forum for Studies on the Administration of Justice (FORES), founded in 1976, is a pioneering NGO in Argentina dedicated to judicial analysis and reform.
+Originally driven by a group of young lawyers, the institution was founded with an open-door policy for all citizens, based on the conviction that justice is a shared responsibility.
+It was the first organization of its kind in Latin America and one of the first worldwide.

-It was no coincidence that its creation coincided with the military government’s seizure of power (the "Proceso"), which dealt the final blow to the constitutional government of Isabel Perón, then staggering under the chaos of inflation, economic crisis, and terrorism.
-We understood that the Judiciary had borne a significant share of responsibility for the reality of those times.
-Initially, we worked with the U.S. Embassy to secure the military government's respect for the independence of the Judiciary; this was effectively achieved, allowing for a precarious and insufficient, yet life-saving, functioning of the courts.
+We emerged as the constitutional government of Isabel Perón—facing total collapse due to economic turmoil and terrorism—was overthrown by a military coup ('the Process').
+Our mission was born from a clear premise: since the Argentine judiciary’s institutional weakness had played a decisive role in the crisis of 1973, its recovery was a critical necessity for the survival of the Republic Initially, we worked with the U.S. Embassy to secure the military government's respect for the independence of the Judiciary; this was effectively achieved, allowing for a precarious and insufficient, yet life-saving, functioning of the courts.
 The two National Conferences on Judicial Reform that we organized in 1977 and 1978 allowed us to structure a Judicial Reform Plan that guided our work for Justice and the Republic.

 Over these five decades, we have persisted in our efforts, presenting projects and suggestions.
 Although our success has been relative, reality today would be far worse without our work.
 The project divided its study into three pillars: institutional, human, and functional (infrastructure and organization).